This article describes how to use CodeTwo Office 365 Migration to migrate all your data in two stages. Use the links below to learn more about:

 - You now need to match the source mailboxes with their counterparts on the target server.
 Click Match mailboxes to open the Match Mailboxes window.
 Select all mailboxes by pressing Ctrl+A (or use Ctrl or Shift to select, respectively, one mailbox at a time or multiple rows) and click Automatch if you want the program to do the matching for you (on the basis of Active Directory attributes).
 You can also match the mailboxes manually, or change the matching parameters and try the automatching feature one more time.
 If you need to create mailbox-enabled users on your target server first, you can also do that in the program.

-If you are migrating to Office 365 Germany, you need to manually create users in Office 365 admin center and assign them licenses.
+If you are migrating to Office 365 Germany, you need to manually create users in the Microsoft 365 admin center (Office 365 admin center) and assign them licenses.

 - The Scheduler step is optional.
 If you want to start the migration manually, and leave it until finished, simply go to the next step.
 If you prefer the program to run the migration only during certain hours or days, click the Enable scheduler checkbox and adjust the settings to your needs.